dojo/meta/README.md

 * [`dojo/i18n`](https://github.com/dojo/i18n) - A set of internationalization tooling
 * [`dojo/routing`](https://github.com/dojo/routing) - A routing service to build web applications with
 * [`dojo/crypto`](https://github.com/dojo/crypto) - A set of libraries to deal with cryptography
+* `dojo/widgets` - A set of rich UI elements

+### Support Pakcages

+There are a couple packages which are designed to support the Dojo 2 platform:

+* [dojo/dojo2-package-template](https://github.com/dojo/dojo2-package-template) - The standard template for Dojo 2 packages, including build and packaging templates
+* [dojo/grunt-dojo2](https://github.com/dojo/grunt-dojo2) - A set of Grunt tasks for use with Dojo 2 packages.

 ### Status